Tax in Bolivia

 Who counts as a Bolivian tax resident?

-Andean Community (CAN) Decision 578 provides a multilateral framework covering flows among Bolivia, Colombia, Ecuador, and Peru.
-Treaty residents in the bilateral network may benefit from reduced withholding on dividends, interest, and royalties.
+Andean Community (CAN) Decision 578 provides a multilateral framework covering flows among Bolivia, Colombia, Ecuador, and Peru - see below.

 What are the personal income tax rates?